oqolarte/oblong/content/support.md

 **"Prosperity always lives in many open-handed souls"** is my go-to maxim these days.[^1]

+If you're reading this,
+thank you for considering to support what I do online.

 I'm always polishing my projects listed in this site, so that they're updated, and more importantly, as accessible to as many as possible.

 I have also put up a [list of interesting project ideas]({{< ref "di-why.md" >}}) that, depending on circumstances, I may or may not pursue.

-Consider supporting my work if you find it helpful or enjoyable:

 ## Financial support
 - [Liberapay](https://liberapay.com/oqo_frxbj/donate)